1864 United States presidential election in New Jersey

 The 1864 United States presidential election in New Jersey took place on November 8, 1864, as part of the 1864 United States presidential election.
 Voters chose seven representatives, or electors to the Electoral College, who voted for president and vice president.

-New Jersey voted for the Democratic candidate, George B. McClellan, over the National Union candidate, incumbent Abraham Lincoln.
+New Jersey voted for the Democratic candidate, George B. McClellan, over the National Union candidate, incumbent president Abraham Lincoln.
 McClellan won his home state by a narrow margin of 5.68%.
-New Jersey was one of the three states McClellan won, with the other two being neighboring Delaware and Kentucky.
+New Jersey was one of the three states McClellan won, with the other two being Delaware and Kentucky.

+With 52.84% of the popular vote, New Jersey would prove to be McClellan's second strongest after Kentucky.